 Pesticides that move out of the target area can injure people, damage crops, and harm the environment.
-Choose weather conditions, pesticides, application equipment, pressure, droplet size, formulations, and adjuvants that minimize drift and runoff hazards.
-See product labels for specific application and equipment requirements. measuring nozzle pressure (pounds per square inch, psi) with a pressure gauge on the spray boom, and measuring travel speed (miles per hour, mph) in the field with the sprayer operating.
+Choose weather conditions, pesticides, application equipment, pressure, droplet size, formulations, and adjuvants that The equipment required to calibrate a broadcast sprayer using this technique includes a tape measure, a stopwatch, and a measuring jar graduated in ounces.
+Personal safety protection equipment should also be worn when working around the sprayer.

+The most accurate calibrations are performed by measuring the output of each nozzle (gallons per minute, gpm), measuring nozzle pressure (pounds per square inch, psi) with a pressure gauge on the spray boom, and measuring travel speed (miles per hour, mph) in the field with the sprayer operating.